Hydro4Music/Hydro4Music/README.md

-hello im an roblox scripter for exploits :)
+hello im exploit for scriptl :)